A NEW ANTI-VIRAL TECHNOLOGY

 Dr. Mark Einstein, Principle Investigator, Chair of the Dept. of Obstetrics and Gynecology, Rutgers New Jersey Medical School

 Divine 9 is a available today to patients as an OTC personal lubricant.
-Patient recommendations should be based on the fact that Divine 9 is a pleasant to use, plant-based personal lubricant that is undergoing extensive HPV prevention studies.
-Combining the use of Divine 9 lubricant during sexual encounters with the proven protection of the vaccine brings together the advantages of both.
+Patient recommendations should be based on the fact that Divine 9 is a pleasant to use, plant-based personal lubricant with hypoallergenic properties.

 What About Vaccines?